donttell/donttell.github.io/README.md

 - Person A says "Can I tell you something?"

-This is the problem with "We need to talk l" & "[Don't ask to ask](https://dontasktoask.com)" combined into one.
+This is the problem with "We need to talk" & "[Don't ask to ask](https://dontasktoask.com)" combined into one.
 Twice as problematic.